Dexterp37/icq-shield-study/docs/data-review-request.md

 No, as we don't have any built-in qualitative nor quantitative measurement about connection quality.
 Due to that, we have no way to establish how that quality affects the usage of Firefox features.

-5) List all proposed measurements and indicate the category of data collection for each measurement, using the Firefox [data c](https://wiki.mozilla.org/Firefox/Data_Collection)[ollection ](https://wiki.mozilla.org/Firefox/Data_Collection)[categories](https://wiki.mozilla.org/Firefox/Data_Collection) on the found on the Mozilla wiki.
+5) List all proposed measurements and indicate the category of data collection for each measurement, using the Firefox [data collection categories](https://wiki.mozilla.org/Firefox/Data_Collection) found on the Mozilla wiki.

 **Note that the data steward reviewing your request will characterize your data collection based on the highest (and most sensitive) category.**